oneops/oneops.github.io/_posts/2017-02-16-oneops-release-170216stable.md

 ---
 layout: post
-title:  Slack, Tomcat and More - OneOps Release 17.02.16-STABLE
+title:  Slack and More - OneOps Release 17.02.16-STABLE
 published: true
 authors: [klohia, mmoser]
 ---

 We are on a roll!
 Just a week has passed and we are alreday giving you another release.
-This time with some significant features like support for Slack notifications and updates to the Tomcat pack.
+This time with some significant features like support for Slack notifications.

 <!--more-->